-International Bank for Reconstruction and Development (IBRD) 256.20

--- --------

-Environmental and Social Risk Classification

-High

-Decision

-The review did authorize the team to appraise and negotiate

-Other Decision (as needed)

-B. Introduction and Context

-Country Context

-1. Indonesia has seen impressive growth and a large reduction in poverty over the past two decades.
+International Bank for Reconstruction and Development (IBRD) 150.00 Environmental and Social Risk Classification High Decision The review did authorize the team to appraise and negotiate Other Decision (as needed) B. Introduction and Context Country Context 1.
+Indonesia has seen impressive growth and a large reduction in poverty over the past two decades.
 Since 1950, average Gross Domestic Product (GDP) per capita has increased almost nine-fold in real terms.1 The percentage of poor and vulnerable people in the population decreased from 54 percent in 2001 to 31 percent in 2017.
-The official poverty rate, based on the national poverty line, reduced to 9.8 percent in March 2018, or 26 million poor people in absolute terms.2 Poverty reduction has been driven by strong and steady economic growth since the economic low of the 1997-1998 Asian Financial Crisis, along with solid job creation in cities as labor shifted from agriculture to services.
-Whilst growth is projected to be stable in coming years, with Indonesia continuing in its development path as a middle-income country, the pace of progress has been uneven across different regions, with rising inequalities.
-Additionally, many families fall in and out of poverty as many people live just above the poverty line and many of those who have climbed out of poverty remain just above the poverty line.
-While poverty is more prevalent in rural areas, the share of poverty in urban areas is increasing, reaching 38.1 percent in March 2018, primarily due to urbanization processes.3

-2. At the same time, Indonesia is one of the most disaster-prone countries in the world and exposed to a range of natural hazards that can hinder its development outcomes, affecting its people and the economy.
+The official poverty rate, based on the national poverty line, reduced to 9.8 percent in March 2018, or 26 million poor people in absolute terms.2 Poverty reduction has been driven by strong and steady economic growth since the economic low of the Asian Financial Crisis from 1997 to 1998, along with solid job creation in cities as labor shifted from agriculture to services.
+Whilst growth is projected to be stable in coming years, with Indonesia continuing in its development path as a middle-income country, the pace of progress has been uneven across different regions with rising inequalities.
+In addition, while poverty has declined, many Indonesians remain highly vulnerable to external shocks, living just above the poverty line.
+While poverty is more prevalent in rural areas, the share of poverty in urban areas is increasing, reaching 38.1 percent in March 2018, linked to ongoing urbanization processes.3 2.
+Indonesia is one of the most disaster-prone countries in the world and exposed to a range of natural hazards that can hinder development outcomes, affecting its people and the economy.
 Located in the Pacific Ring of Fire with 127 active volcanoes across the archipelago nation, Indonesia experiences frequent earthquakes and tsunamis, as well as floods.
-Between 2007 and 2018, recorded disaster events caused the loss of 7,375 lives and displaced 55,000,000 people,4 with annual economic losses of approximately US\$2.2 to US\$3 billion.5 Earthquake risk is particularly high, with around 80 percent of the country located in earthquake-prone areas.6 It is expected that by 2055, approximately 64 percent of Indonesia's population will be living in earthquake hazard zones, up from 53 percent in 2016, with the largest increase in exposure across
+Disaster events have caused significant human and economic losses in the country.
+Just between 2007 and 2018, recorded disaster events caused the loss of 7,375 lives and displaced 55 million people,4 with annual economic losses of approximately US\$2.2 to US\$3.0 billion.5 Earthquake risk is particularly high, with some 80 percent of the country located in earthquake-prone areas.6 It is expected that by 2055, approximately 64 percent of Indonesia's population will be living in earthquake hazard 1 World Bank.
+Forthcoming.

-1 World Bank.2019 (Forthcoming).
 Urbanization Flagship Report: Time to Act - Realizing Indonesia's Urban Potential.
 2 World Bank.
 2018.
 Indonesia Economic Quarterly.
-September 2018.
-Urbanization For All.
-Link.
+Urbanization for All.
+September.
 3 World Bank.
 2018.
 Indonesia Economic Quarterly.
-September 2018.
-Urbanization For All.
-Link.
+Urbanization for All.
+September.
 4 Based on EM-DAT 2018 and BNPB data.

 5 National Disaster Management Authority, Head of Data and Information, 2018; and World Bank/GFDRR 2012.
-ASEAN.
-Among Association of Southeast Asian Nations (ASEAN) countries, Indonesia faces particularly high expected annual economic losses from floods and earthquakes.
-6 National Disaster Management Authority, Director of Disaster Risk Reduction on Safe School Program, 2016
+Advancing disaster risk financing and insurance in ASEAN member states: Framework and options for implementation.
+Among the ASEAN countries, Indonesia faces particularly high expected annual economic losses from floods and earthquakes.
+6 National Disaster Management Authority, Director of Disaster Risk Reduction on Safe School Program, 2016.